 Consisting of almost all vegetables and sometimes crab or dried shrimp, this is a perfect dish to eat if you are a devoted healthy eater.
 That being said, palm or brown sugar is added to this salad, along with a couple of tablespoons of fish sauce, which can be very high in sodium.
-If you want to exclude the sugar and eat this dish as spicy as it can be, tell the vendor or restaurant, mai won, or not sweet.
+If you want to exclude the sugar and eat this dish as spicy as it can be, tell the vendor or restaurant, mai waan (not sweet).

 Much like its sister dish, papaya salad, green mango salad does not have a lot working against it when it comes to being healthy.
 Carrots, green mango and fresh lime juice are all added to this dish.
-If you want to make this salad even healthier, ask to omit the white or palm sugar.
-Otherwise, devour this meal, guilt free.
+If you want to make it even healthier, ask to omit the white or palm sugar.
+Otherwise, devour this meal guilt free.

 This mixed seafood salad is not only delicious, but also really good for you.
 It essentially is what it sounds like: a salad consisting of almost entirely seafood, except for some tomatoes and onions.
-Depending on where you go, this salad can have any combination of squid, shrimp, mussels, scallops or crabmeat in it.
+Depending on where you go, yum talay can have any combination of squid, shrimp, mussels, scallops or crab meat in it.